Behind On Mortgage Payments? Try A Claim Advance

 Third, the money paid by a mortgage insurance company with a claim advance is a credit against any final obligation to a lender.
 In other words, if the property ultimately goes to foreclosure, if a credit advance does not work and the MI company faces a $40,000 foreclosure bill but has paid out $15,000 in claim advance money, it will owe only the $25,000 balance to the lender.

 Mortgage rates today, whether you use mortgage insurance or not, are still very attractive.
 Recently, interest rates have hit some of their lowest levels in many months.
-Contact several competing mortgage lenders to find the best deals available to you.Click to see today's rates (Oct 20th, 2017)
+Contact several competing mortgage lenders to find the best deals available to you.Verify your new rate (Dec 13th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.